ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Sections

-Section headings must use levels 2 to 5 and use sentence case.
+Section headings must use levels 2 to 5.
 The section heading proceeding the [title heading](#titles) must be a level 2 heading.
 Unlike titles, section headings may have small image icons.

 Section headings must not skip a heading level (i.e. do not go from a level 2 heading to a level 4 heading) and must not contain formatting or links.